AdityaB97/Q/README.md

-# Q
-Q - You'll never have to stand in line again!
+# Q - You'll never have to stand in line again!

 Q is an online queue management system.
 Organizers can create queues for their events.
 Instead of waiting in line, people can register themselves in a virtual queue.
 This delocalizes the waiting process and allows people to be productive in the time